Handling Rejection

 Expand All

-Take another critical look at your CV, application forms and covering letters and ask yourself:
+Take another critical look at your CV, application forms and cover letters and ask yourself:

 • Have you been focused enough in your approach and conducted the relevant research into the firms and sector you are applying to?